-Methodology: The measure indicates the degree of success each resident demonstrates by remaining in their community-based home for an extended period of time.
+Methodology: The measure indicates the degree of success residents demonstrate by remaining in their community-based home for an extended period.
 The long-term services and supports received by the majority of residents that have transitioned from long-term care to a community-based setting support ongoing community-based living.
 The percent of individuals who remained in the community for six months after discharge demonstrates a successful transition, with a likelihood that they will remain in the community indefinitely.